populationgenomics/cpg-infrastructure/README.md

 ### Internal datasets

-This concept was designed to make it easier to have developers added to _internal_ Hail Batch projects to facilitate debugging.
+This concept was designed to make it easier to have developers added to _internal_ Hail Batch projects and dataproc logs to facilitate debugging.

 To do this:

-- a user config must have `add_to_internal_hail_batch_projects = True`, and
+- a user config must have `can_access_internal_dataset_logs = True`, and
 - the dataset config must have `is_internal_dataset = True`.

 ## Infrastructure